mllg/fail/README.md

 File Abstraction Interface Layer (FAIL) for R mimicking a key-value store.

 This package simplifies working with RData files managed in directories.
-A FAIL is constructed on a single directory and provides convenient functionality:
+A FAIL is constructed on a single directory and provides the following functionality:

 * Internal handling of path joining.
 * List "keys" (filename without RData-extension) or subsets of keys by providing a regular expression.